JeremyGendre/react-dashboard/README.md

 ### `yarn build:css`

 Use this command in order to compile your tailwind-depending css files.
-It will create a file index.output.css based on the index.css
+It will create a file *index.output.css* based on the *index.css*.
+You'll have to use this command whenever you modify *tailwind.config.js* or *index.css* in order to make your css updated.

 N.B : this command is executed before each `yarn start` to make sure your css is correctly setup.